 Let’s take a look at my expense breakdown for the month.

 As always, rent makes up the biggest portion of my expenses followed by my car payment.
-Both are higher as a % of overall spend since they’re a fixed cost and my overall spending decreased.
+Both are higher as a % of overall spend as they’re a fixed cost and my overall spending decreased.

 Gifts is higher for obvious reasons since it was the holidays but nothing else is really surprising with an even split around common spending categories.